 You have no room to make mistakes.
 This article gives critical insights as to how you can provide comprehensive and useful reporting to your clients as a marketer.

-As a marketer, you may be required to disclose pivotal data to key decision-makers within the organisation.
-Effective client reporting provides you with the chance to assess firm’s shortcomings and provide invaluable solutions to help propel the business forward.
+As a marketer, you may be required to disclose pivotal data to key decision-makers within the organization.
+Effective client reporting allows you to assess the firm’s shortcomings and provide invaluable solutions to help propel the business forward.

 Disclosing performance statistics to your clients through effective reporting does not just prove your worth; it is a viable tool that helps you identify and address the challenges they face.